 - Keep the liver and muscle glycogen stores full.

 - Put in some daily nutrition program that works to encourage replenishment of the glycogen stores and works to spare our utilization of those stores.

-- Maximize the stores of glycogen using loading schemes for sports relating to endurance and for long competition days in other sports.
+- Maximize glycogen stores using loading schemes for sports relating to endurance and long competition days in other sports.

 Carbohydrates for Increased Athletic Performance

-To keep our stores of glycogen at the right levels, we should consider it on a day to day basis and before our events.
+To keep glycogen stores at the right levels, we should consider it on a day to day basis and before our events.
 We should devote our thought to some important factors:

 - Maintenance of cab balances every meal of every day.

 - Increases in the intake of carbs before events and training.

 - Ingesting carbs following exercise and sometimes methodically building up glycogen stores before an event with techniques like carb loading.

 - High intakes of complex carbs, with large levels of simple carbs in the morning, during exercise, and right after exercise to quickly replenish any depletions in glycogen stores.